-Your email address can be found from sources available publically, or through randomly generated lists.
+Your email address can be found from sources available publicly, or through randomly generated lists.
 If you get an email claiming to be from us, it doesn't mean your personal details have been gathered from our systems.

 Fraudsters may try to trick you into sharing confidential information over the phone, which is known as vishing, or smishing when they use text messages.
 They'll claim to be from a reputable organisation and may say your account has been hacked.

 When someone has called your landline, they can stay on the line even if you hang up.
 It's best to use a different line, such as your mobile, to report the incident to us, or wait at least 10 minutes then call someone you know to make sure the fraudsters aren't still on the line.

 If don't know whether a call or text is from us, report it and don't act on it until it's been confirmed as genuine.